and-lz/avp/readme.md

 - Requires a modern browser (Chrome, Firefox, Edge, Safari).
 - Local video files are needed for preview.

+### Project Philosophy

+This project is designed to be simple and lightweight, relying only on JavaScript, HTML, and CSS.
+It avoids the need for a build process, ensuring that you can run it directly in the browser without additional tools or configurations.

+#### Why Not Use ES6 Imports/Exports?

+While ES6 `import` and `export` statements are powerful, they require a build process (e.g., using Babel) to ensure compatibility across all browsers.
+To keep this project straightforward and accessible, we use global variables and functions instead of module imports/exports.
+This approach eliminates the need for tools like Babel or Webpack, making the project easier to set up and use.

+### Future Enhancements

+In the near future, this project may adopt ES6 `import` and `export` statements along with the `type="module"` attribute in `<script>` tags.
+This would modernize the codebase and improve modularity.
+However, this change would require serving files via a local server and targeting only modern browsers (released after 2017) that support ES6 modules natively.

+For now, the project avoids this to maintain simplicity and compatibility without requiring a build process or additional tools.

 ### Use Case Scenarios

 AVP is not intended for single video playback.
 Its core purpose is to present, shuffle, and interact with multiple videos simultaneously in a dynamic grid.